-We face a century of diminishing material and energy abundance while we address the climate disruption caused by our past consumption.
+We face a century of diminishing material and energy abundance while we simultaneously address the climate disruption caused by our past consumption.
 This bio-physical reality is inevitable.
 What is not inevitable, however, is the nature of our response.
 Yet so often we are faced with, not reasonable, but infuriatingly unreasonable behavior.
-Why is this and what can we do to help people become positively engaged?
-In short, how can we bring out the best in people despite their facing difficult and irreversible environmental circumstances?
+Why is this and what can we do to help people become and stay positively engaged?
+In short, how can we bring out the best in people despite their facing difficult and often irreversible environmental circumstances?

-Such a decline is needed, some would say long overdue, but it will be hard for us, hard because it demands profoundly different world views and patterns of living.
+Such a decline is needed, some would say long overdue, but it will be hard for us, hard because it demands profoundly different patterns of living.
 We must accept that our future will be attained through thrift and humility, not by the consumptive growth and boosterism that gave us our material affluence and consumerism.

 1. Planning for foundational sustainability: Transitioning quickly to the local.

 We can pursue localization, a process compatible with a viable and satisfying existence on a finite planet.

 We can draw on deeper forms of motivation to promote environmentally responsible behavior, including intrinsic motivation and our fascination with building and maintaining competence.

 3. Maintaining human wellness: Using nature, tranquility and activity to enhance well-being.

 The transition we must make is crucial and overdue, but hard.
 Since burned out people can neither heal the planet nor live sustainably, they too must be healed and supported.
 We can use the powerful effect on human well-being of nearby nature, in all its forms.